seflless/joy-vscode/README.md

  - The undo/redo system needs some work to feel like it's native to Joy.
 Two top things come to mind
    - Undo/redo boundaries should be on stopping scrubbing (pointerup) on scrubbing numbers or color picking.
 For text something smarter or based on commit or focus change
    - Text focus/selection state should maintained across undo/redo sync and the UI recreation approach
+   - Camera pan (and zoom when it comes) should be part of undo/redo, but not part of serialization state (I think)
+ - Add pointer lock to UI controls, especially number scrubbing
  - Add support for functions and then modules (including other .joy files)
- - Add pointer lock to UI controls, especially number scrubbing
+ - Make it work well enough on mobile
+ - Perhaps font size could be a tad smaller?
  - A global scrubber/time-stepper would be amazing, if possible to hack in
+   - Sub scrubbers for loops would be cool too (each loop nested and not could maintain it's own scrub state for easy step through)